Cinema Soviet 1920s

 1)The Constructivists often compared the artwork to a machine.

-2)While earlier views of art frequently saw the artwork as analogous to a plant,
+2)While earlier views of art frequently saw the artwork as analogous to a

 with an organic unity and growth,